lorensen/VTKExamples/src/Cxx/Shaders/MarbleShaderDemo.md

 #### Parameters:

-* _veinfreq_ - controls fhe lowest frequency of the color veins
+* _veinfreq_ - controls the lowest frequency of the color veins

 * _veinlevels_ - how many "levels" of vein tendrills it has